 Trees to Avoid Planting

 As you are looking in your garden catalogs, do yourself a favor and skip these trees for your yard.
-They are food for the Asian longhorned beetle that is heading our way.
-Trees to avoid are: All maples including their relatives box elder sycamore and London plain, buckeyes, horse chestnuts, birches, willows, elms, mimosa, Katsura, hackberry, ash, golden rain trees, poplars, aspen, mimosa and mountain ash.
+They are food for the Asian long horned beetle that is heading our way.
+Trees to avoid are: All maples including their relatives’ box elder, sycamore, and London plain, buckeyes, horse chestnuts, birches, willows, elms, mimosa, Katsura, hackberry, ash, golden rain trees, poplars, aspen, and mountain ash.

 Suggested Trees to Plant

 Residents often request a list of recommended trees for their own property that will not be affected by the Asian Longhorn Beetle or the Emerald Ash Borer.
-The list below is of recommended trees currently planted by the village but is only a fraction of trees available to the homeowners from nurseries.
+The list below is of trees currently planted by the village but is only a fraction of trees available to the homeowners from nurseries.
 While these trees can do well here in some locations, they each have their preferences of water and sun.

 Please remember to ask about the soil requirements before purchasing.
-Terrace Park soil is generally an alluvial mix south of Wooster Pike, and ‘Hamilton County’ clay over limestone north of Wooster Pike.
-Generally the PH level here is generally 7.3 (mildly alkaline) but can vary.
+Terrace Park soil is an alluvial mix south of Wooster Pike, and ‘Hamilton County’ clay over limestone north of Wooster Pike.
+The PH level here is usually 7.2 - 7.3 (mildly alkaline) but it can vary.
 Acid loving trees and plants are to be avoided.

 Allegheny Serviceberry (Ammelanchier laevis)